 Tracking your menstrual cycle is about observing your body's fertility signs to help you identify your fertile window and when ovulation occurs.

 There are several signs and symptoms you can record, but which matter?
 Will they all let you know you have ovulated successfully?
 Are some more important or accurate than others?
-In this two-part series, we break them down so you can avoid the disappointment and confusion that can come when the signs you are observing don't seem to add up.
+In this three-part series, we break them down so you can avoid the disappointment and confusion that can come when the signs you are observing don't seem to add up.

 Basal Body Temperature